dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 	return local, n, err
 }
 ```
 The deferred call to `resp.Body.Close` should be familiar by now.
-It’s tempting to use a second deferred call, to `f.Close`, to close the local file, but this would be subtly wrong because `os.Create` opens a file for writing, creating it as needed.
+It's tempting to use a second deferred call, to `f.Close`, to close the local file, but this would be subtly wrong because `os.Create` opens a file for writing, creating it as needed.
 On many file systems, notably NFS, write errors are not reported immediately but may be postponed until the file is closed.
 Failure to check the result of the close operation could cause serious data loss to go unnoticed.
 However, if both `io.Copy` and `f.Close` fail, we should prefer to report the error from `io.Copy` since it occurred first and is more likely to tell us the root cause.

 ### Exercises
 - **Exercise 5.18**: Without changing its behavior, rewrite the `fetch` function to use `defer` to close the writable file.